 Want more information?

 - You can directly approach a NEIS provider located in your area.
-You can find your local NEIS provider on the Find a Provider page on the jobsearch website.
+You can find your local NEIS provider on the Find a Provider page on the jobactive website;

-- Read the Self-employment—New Enterprise Incentive Scheme general fact sheet
+- Read the Self-employment—New Enterprise Incentive Scheme general fact sheet.
+Translated versions of this factsheet are also available; and

-- Find out about help available through NEIS or get more details on eligibility.
+- Find out about help available through New Business Assistance with NEIS or get more details on eligibility.